 A felony conviction is punishable by custody in jail or state prison for up to four years.

 Our California criminal defense attorneys will discuss the following in this article:

-- 1. When is child abduction a crime?
+- 1. What is considered child abduction in California?

-- 2. How can a defense attorney help?
+- 2. How can a defense attorney fight PC 278 charges?